 Good nutrition plays a vital role in ensuring optimal growth and overall wellbeing in infants and toddlers.
-Complex lipids naturally occurring in milk, such as phospholipids, show promise in enhancing brain development, cognitive functions, immune responses and intestinal health.
+Complex lipids naturally occurring in milk, such as phospholipids, show promise in enhancing brain development and intestinal health.

 We Valio experts have years of experience studying the health benefits of different dietary fats.
 In this blog, I break down in detail why phospholipids are so important in early childhood.

 *Using infant formulas is second to breastfeeding, a fact supported by WHO.
 Babies should be breastfed exclusively for 6 months, with continued breastfeeding after introduction of complementary food.
 A healthcare professional should be consulted before introducing infant formula or complementary food to a child’s diet.

 Studies with MFGM as a source of complex lipids and bioactive proteins have reported a wide range of benefits in infants.

 Studies have also indicated that children who had been diagnosed with attention deficit/hyperactivity disorder (ADHD) showed signs of improved symptoms and short-term memory after phospholipid supplementation.

 While the importance of phospholipids has been known since the 1900s, scientific evidence of their benefits during the early years of life has been growing steadily.
 Research has revealed that infants fed on breast milk, which naturally contains phospholipids, have better cognitive function than formula-fed infants.

 We at Valio are working towards bringing formula milk one step closer to breast milk — by increasing the phospholipid content in infant formula.